anoma/namada-shielded-expedition/HardFork.md

 # Validator instructions for hard fork and state migration

 The hard fork is planned to take place at block height `X`.
 The following instructions to accomplish this are detailed below.
+Most of the commands require the use of the `namadan` binary, which is the same as running `namada node`.

 ## Hosted files and materials